Author Archives: Jim

 Frank Wilson's Pasture photo

 I am always disappointed in my photographs.
 They never seem to say what I want or cause anyone to feel what I did when viewing the scene.
 Perhaps really great photographers can manage to capture all that, but even they don’t drink in reality unfiltered.
-I once watched a show on how Ansel Adams manipulated his prints in the dark room in order to get the effects he wanted.
-The variety of images processed from the same plate was striking, and this was done well before our time of digital photography and Photoshop.
-Adams bent ‘reality’ to conform to his vision and then presented the vision to us and we took it for fact.
+I once watched a show about how Ansel Adams manipulated his prints in the darkroom to get his desired effects.
+The variety of images processed from the same plate was striking, and Adams worked well before our time of Photoshop.
+Adams bent ‘reality’ to conform to his vision and then presented the vision to us.
+We mistook it for fact.
 We should have taken it for art.

 Frank Wilson's Pasture photo